nagacharan-tangirala/my-site/_posts/2024-09-28-overleaf-git.md

 The git integration combines all the changes into one big change.
 Granular history is not maintained.
-This can be avoided by setting up a cron job that regularly updates the overleaf data.
+This can be avoided by setting up a cron job that regularly pushes the local changes to overleaf.
-This will avoid the document running into outdation.